Rob2n/Digispark101/README.md

 Next, use duck2spark to turn your .bin payload into an arduino sketch, by issuing this command :

-`python duck2spark.py -i wallpaper.bin -l 1 -o wallpaper.ino`
+`python duck2spark.py -i myscript.bin -l 1 -o myscript.ino`

 ---